text.skipToContent text.skipToNavigation

 Due Diligence

-Our Modern Slavery working party meet periodically throughout the year to review progress against the plan, discuss any issues and agree actions for the coming months.
+Our Modern Slavery working party meet periodically throughout the year to review progress against our plan, discuss any issues and agree actions for the coming months.
 The group is made up of managers from all areas of the business, including Buying, Logistics, Supply Chain, QA, Risk, Legal and our People management team.

 Our Policies